 AWARDS & SCHOLARSHIPS

-Up to ten top classical and one jazz performer from Audition Day are invited to perform at the Milwaukee Art Museum on Sunday, February 9, 2020.
+Up to ten top classical and one jazz performer from Audition Day are invited to perform in recital.
 Each performer earns a $250 performance award.
 (Musicians must perform in the recital to receive the award).

-Open to high school vocal and instrumental students in grades 10-12 who live in Milwaukee, Ozaukee, Waukesha, Washington or Racine County performing at or above WSMA Class A. (While your piece must be at this level, it need not be on their actual list.)
+Open to high school vocal and instrumental students in grades 10-12 who live in Milwaukee, Ozaukee, Waukesha, Washington or Racine County performing at or above WSMA Class A. While your piece must be at this level, it need not be on their actual list.
 Those who have received a Young Artist Scholarship in two consecutive years will be ineligible for a third scholarship.
 (They remain eligible to perform on the Showcase Recital if selected.)

 Jazz Applicants: One ballad, one up-tempo rhythm changes tune and Ellington's “C Jam Blues” - - instrumentalists play the head and improvise to the chord changes; and vocalists sing the head with the text and then scat.